whileseated/call_the_shots/03_README_ui_components.md

 # UI Components Documentation

-This document provides a detailed explanation of the user interface components used in the golf data application.
+This document provides a detailed explanation of the user interface components used in the application.
 The UI components facilitate user interaction through command-line prompts with auto-completion capabilities for selecting players, rounds, holes, and shots.

 ## Overview

-The UI components module provides several interactive prompt functions that guide users through selecting different elements of golf data.
+The UI components module provides several interactive prompt functions that guide users through selecting different elements of data.
 These components use the prompt-toolkit library to provide autocompletion features and user-friendly input methods.

 ## Dependencies